Easy DIY Desk

 Step 4.
 Attach the Mid-Rails

-Cut 2 pieces of wood to length for the mid-rails and drill pocket holes in each end.
+Cut two pieces of wood to length for the mid-rails and drill pocket holes in each end.

 Apply wood glue to the rails, clamp to the front and back rails, and attach using pocket hole screws.